openspending/community.openspending.org/blog/_posts/2013-06-03-New-Features-in-May-2013.md

 Users are now presented with a small banner that tells them about the cookies and offers them link to a page where they can read more about [our cookie policy](http://okfn.org/cookie-policy/).

+### OpenSpending Contacts Map

+There are many projects out in the world that work in some way with spending data.
+We want to be able to connect those initiatives together.
+They can attract new contributors, learn from other projects and spark new interesting projects (even in other countries).

+To help you establish these connections or to find projects you are interested in we've put up an OpenSpending app on [apps.openspending.org/oscontactsmap](http://apps.openspending.org/oscontactsmap/).
+There you can see the world and find all of the projects that relate to OpenSpending in some way.

+If your project isn't there, don't panic!
+Thera are lot of projects so we might have missed some of you.
+Please let us know about your project and we'll add it to the list right away.
+When we're sure we have most of the projects on the list we'll make this map more prominent on OpenSpending's main site.

 ### Satellite Template

 Before May users had to fork [Where Does My Money Go?](http://wheredoesmymoneygo.org/) or some other site in order to create their own satellite site (a site that provides context to the data and analysis in OpenSpending).